How to Make Kratom Tea: The Proper Brewing Method

 Method

-- Bring 2 cups of water almost to a boil.
-You want about 85–90°C, not a full rolling boil.
-Excessive heat destroys alkaloids.
+1. Bring 2 cups of water almost to a boil.
+Aim for 85–90°C. Not a rolling boil.
+Seriously, don’t.
+Too much heat wrecks the alkaloids.

-- Strain through a fine-mesh sieve or cheesecloth to remove plant material.
+5. Strain through a fine-mesh sieve or cheesecloth to catch the plant material.

 The Lemon Trick: Why It Matters

-You don’t need a lot.
-Half a lemon per batch is enough.
+You barely need any.
+Half a lemon per batch covers it.

 How Much Kratom Per Cup?